Must do’s/next steps (after you've paid your enrollment deposit)

 Seek Part-Time Employment

 SUNY Broome employs over 120 students through the Federal Work Study (FWS) program in both on- and off-campus positions.
 FWS employment is based upon financial aid need and awarded on a first-come, first-served basis.
 Students may work up to 20 hours per week when classes are in session or up to 37.5 hours a week during class vacations.
 Pay is minimum wage.
-View a list of available jobs.
+SUNY Broome also has non-work study position available as well.
+You can find additional information about on campus employment by clicking here.

 Students seeking part-time, non-work study employment opportunities through Binghamton University should register at hireBING.
 To build marketable skills, BAP students are encouraged to take advantage of the training resources offered by Binghamton’s Fleishman Center student employment initiative.